Charlotte Partnership Program FAQs

 Do I have to have my donors committed by the time I apply?

 No. We don’t expect you to ask anyone to support you before you apply.
-On the application, we ask you to provide a list of people of whom you would consider asking for support you so that we can assess your personal network.
+On the application, we ask you to provide a list of people of whom you would consider asking for support so that we can assess your application.
 Once you are admitted to the program, you will attend a fundraising training workshop where you will learn how to ask for support.

 What if my church can’t support me?

 Instead of having your church make a $500 contribution, you can have an additional donor or two give that amount.
 We hope that your church will support your call to ministry even if they can’t give.

 How many classes do I have to take for the program to be financially beneficial?

 We suggest that you take at least five classes annually to receive the maximum benefit from the program.
 All Partnership students raise $850 to cover their program expenses.
 Then, at five classes, your donors will contribute $200 more than you will receive in scholarship.
 This “extra” money goes to cover students taking more than six classes who receive significantly more in scholarship than they raise.
 In other words, we raise money as a team, and your donor’s contribution goes to help all Partnership students.